-It’s been over half a century since Jayne Mansfield’s untimely death in a horrific car crash.
+It’s been over half a century since Jayne Mansfield’s untimely and terrible car crash.
 For the children she left behind, the pain is still acute.

-The actress and entertainer was a notorious Hollywood sex symbol in the 1950s and 1960s, known for her blonde bombshell good looks.
+The actress and entertainer was a notorious Hollywood icon in the 1950s and 1960s, known for her blonde bombshell good looks.
 Much like fellow bombshell Marilyn Monroe, Jayne died unexpectedly and far too young.

 But now, Jayne’s actress daughter Mariska Hargitay is speaking out about what it was like to grow up without her mother.

 Scroll through below to find out what Mariska has to say about her mother’s tragic death.

 Thumbnail Photo: Instagram / Mariska Hargitay (Image 1 / Image 2)

 Mariska was born on January 23, 1964 in Santa Monica, California.
 The beautiful 53-year-old has been active in the acting world since the 1980s, making her film debut in the 1985 film Ghoulies.

 Of course, most fans recognize Mariska from her longtime role in the drama series Law & Order: Special Victims Unit.

 The actress has been starring as Detective Olivia Benson (later Sergeant, then Lieutenant) on the show since its very first season premiered in 1999.

 After her costar Christopher Meloni (who played Olivia’s partner, Elliot Stabler) departed after the show’s 12th season, Mariska became the actor with the longest tenure on the show.